Content

 1. Grab your tubeless rim and replace the existing valves with the supplied PTN valves.

-2. Then, as always, mount the tire (first one tire bead) onto the rim.
+2. Then, as usual, mount the tire (initially one tire bead) onto the rim.

 5. Milk makes tired tires lively – now you can fill in the tubeless milk.
-We chose Peaty's Tubeless Sealant and used almost a whole tube per tire.
+We opted for Peaty's Tubeless Sealant and used almost an entire tube per tire.

 filling the sealant for tubeless